darts-web/darts-web/projects.md

 <div class="sub-section" style="padding-left: 15px;">
 	<p text-align="justify">Various novel computing architectures, like massively parallel and multi-core, as well as computing accelerators,
 	like GPUs or TPUs, continue to emerge regularly.
-	In order to harvest the performance benefits of these architectures to the full extent and speed up simulation,  the source code has to be inevitably rewritten, sometimes almost completely.
-The biggest challenge here in terms of complexity, variety and size is linearization procedure, since it depends on the governing equations, choice of primary unknowns, physical/chemical phenomena taken into account, and other factors.
+	In order to harvest the performance benefits of these architectures to the full extent and speed up the simulation,  the source code has to be inevitably rewritten, sometimes almost completely.
+The biggest challenge here in terms of complexity, variety and size is linearization procedure since it depends on the governing equations, choice of primary unknowns, physical/chemical phenomena taken into account, and other factors.
 	In this project, we demonstrate how to extract complex physics-related computations from the main simulation loop, leaving only an algebraic multilinear interpolation kernel instead.</p>